DorsaRoh/DorsaRoh/README.md

 ### What I'm Currently Working On
 - Building Neural Networks from scratch
-- Experimenting with Deep Learning and AGI
+- Experimenting with Deep Learning and its applications
 - Brainstorming startup ideas